 The following suggestions give consideration to minimising waste, practicality, sustainability, and conscious consumerism, And did I mention they’re themed around all things veg…?
 You’re doubly welcome!

 Without further ado, let’s get shopping!

-After a difficult period amid the pandemic, food businesses have had to learn to pivot at a moments notice to keep their doors open.
-Most eateries offer gift vouchers, and most gift recipients love food, making this both an excellent gift and the perfect way to support your community!
+Most eateries offer gift vouchers, and most gift recipients love food, making this both an excellent gift and the perfect way to support your local businesses!

 With so many eateries offering vegan options, introducing family and friends to your favourite businesses — and the plant-based dishes they offer — really is the double-whammy of doing good.
 Extra points if your eatery of choice also undertakes a social impact or kindness initiative that spreads the love a little further.
 You can check out Earthbound Bolton’s Here For Ya Mate program in Melbourne’s north, as a shining example.

 Tip: When a voucher to one of your faves isn’t practical, check and see if they have an online store with mail-friendly items.
 You might be surprised at the gifts and merch available.

 2. Discover the magic of native bushfoods and support Indigenous communities